11 Test Tips I Used To Succeed In College

 Don’t Pull An All Nighter (Even If You’re A “Night Person”)

 Sleep is essential.
 I know you want to put off studying until the last minute, and then in a heaping panic rush to study all night—but don’t.
 Even if I don’t study all week like I should, I refuse to pull all-nighters.
-I would rather just not study than pull them.
-A suggestion though is to study a couple nights in a row right before you sleep.
-If you study before you sleep it is proven that you will remember more.
+I would rather not study than pull them.
+One suggestion is to study a couple of nights in a row right before you sleep.
+If you study before you sleep, it is proven that you will remember more.
 Sleep is crucial for remembering things.
-Pulling all nighters might put the information in your short term memory, but you will quickly lose all of the information after (or even before) your test.
+Pulling all-nighters might put the information in your short-term memory, but you will quickly lose all of the information after (or even before) your test.
 If you give yourself time to sleep on the information, more of it will but put in your long-term memory—where you really want it to be.

 Find A Study Buddy

 Two heads are always better than one.
-Get with a partner, making sure this is a partner you trust to try and do the work.
+Get with a partner, making sure this is a partner you trust to do the work.
 Having a partner in the study world will help keep you focused and explain things you don’t understand.
-You can both work off each others strengths and weaknesses so that you both have a better understanding of the material.
-As I stated this needs to be a mutually beneficial relationship.
-Choose someone who is just as invested as you are in the material, or you may become more anxious (and obviously you may be taken advantage of in an unequal partnership.)
+You can both work off each other's strengths and weaknesses so that you both have a better understanding of the material.
+As I stated, this needs to be a mutually beneficial relationship.
+Choose someone who is just as invested as you are in the material, or you may become more anxious (and be taken advantage of in an unequal partnership.)

 During The Test Tips